bizweekgraphics/swoopyarrows/README.md

 <img src="https://photos-5.dropbox.com/t/0/AAB-T8AE7ycEkctV59JJnFiJgLlXOTr5sR01VwUkOa-xgQ/12/13934821/png/1024x768/3/1404882000/0/2/Screenshot%202014-07-08%2023.41.11.png/-IQdxTWdCmUryLzr4b35gaI_0onhwrENUMYVI11oMjk" width="150" align="right">

-> “Out of the crooked timber of JavaScript, no straight arrow was ever made.”
+> Out of the crooked timber of JavaScript, no straight arrow was ever made.
 *— Immanuel Kant*

 Finally an open source project to match the scope of our ambition! **swoopyarrows.js** makes swoopy arrows between things.
 It currently depends on D3 and returns a closure vaguely akin to the [d3.svg.axis()](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-axis) object, except sloppier and more confused.
 Example: